flutter/devtools/docs/debugger.md

 ## Stepping through source code

 When paused, the three stepping buttons become active.

-Use `Step in` to step into a method invocation, stopping at the first executable line in that invoked method.
-Use `Step over` to step over a method invocation - this steps through source lines in the current method.
-Use `Step out` to step out of the current method, without stopping at any intermediary lines.
+- use `Step in` to step into a method invocation, stopping at the first executable line in that invoked method
+- use `Step over` to step over a method invocation; this steps through source lines in the current method
+- use `Step out` to step out of the current method, without stopping at any intermediary lines

+In addition, the `Resume` button will continue regular execution of the application.

 ## Console output

-Console output for the running app (stdout and stderr) is displayed in console, below the source code area.
+Console output for the running app (stdout and stderr) is displayed in the console, below the source code area.

 ## Breaking on exceptions